Zowe Explorer Extension for VSCode

-The Visual Studio Code (VSCode) Extension for Zowe™ lets you interact with data sets that are stored on IBM z/OS mainframe.
+The Zowe Explorer extension for Visual Studio Code (VSCode) lets you interact with data sets, USS files and jobs that are stored on z/OS mainframe.
 Install the extension directly to VSCode to enable the extension within the GUI.
-You can explore data sets, view their contents, make changes, and upload the changes to the mainframe.
-For some users, it can be more convenient to interact with data sets through a GUI rather than using command-line interfaces or 3270 emulators.
-The extension is powered by Zowe CLI.
+For some users, working with data sets and USS files from VSC can be more convenient than using 3270 emulators, and complements your Zowe CLI experience.

 - Address the software requirements.

 - Open VSCode.
 Navigate to the Extensions tab on the left side of the UI.

 - Click the green Install button to install the extension.

 The extension is now installed and available for use.